-Xiao earned her PhD in biochemistry from the University of Michigan under the supervision of David Engelke, PhD.
+Shaohua Xiao, PhD, earned her doctorate in biochemistry from the University of Michigan under the supervision of David Engelke, PhD.
 Her thesis research was on characterizing the role of conserved elements in the RNA and protein subunits of yeast nuclear RNase P. She then joined the laboratory of Lily Jan, PhD, at the University of California, San Francisco as a postdoctoral fellow to study ion channels in the brain, focusing on the calcium-activated chloride channel protein TMEM16B.
-Her current research is on the regulation of connexin43 trafficking by internal translation in the heart.
+Her current research in the Shaw Laboratory is on the regulation of connexin43 trafficking by internal translation in the heart.

-Zhang earned her doctorate from the University of California, San Francisco, under the guidance of Benoit Bruneau, PhD at the Gladstone Institute of Cardiovascular Disease.
+Shan-Shan Zhang, PhD, earned her doctorate from the University of California, San Francisco, under the guidance of Benoit Bruneau, PhD, at the Gladstone Institute of Cardiovascular Disease.
 Her thesis work is on transcriptional control of electrical coupling and maturation of the ventricular conduction system by Irx3.
-Her current focus is on understanding cytoskeletal regulation of targeted connexin 43 trafficking to the intercalated disc and how failure of these intricate mechanisms contributes to heart disease.
+Her focus in the Shaw Laboratory is on understanding cytoskeletal regulation of targeted connexin 43 trafficking to the intercalated disc and how failure of these intricate mechanisms contributes to heart disease.

-Basheer earned his doctorate in biology from the University of South Carolina.
-During his graduate career, he trained with Lydia Matesic, PhD using mouse models to help investigate the role of Wwp1 E3 ubiquitin ligase in cardiac dysfunction and gap junction remodeling.
+Wassim Basheer, PhD, earned his doctorate in biology from the University of South Carolina.
+During his graduate career, he trained with Lydia Matesic, PhD, using mouse models to help investigate the role of Wwp1 E3 ubiquitin ligase in cardiac dysfunction and gap junction remodeling.

-Epifantseva earned her Bachelors of Science degree in cell biology from Saint Petersburg State University in Russia.
-Before heading to California, she also completed her master's degree in Neuroscience from Uppsala University with a scholarship from a Swedish government organization.
-Epifantseva is currently a PhD candidate in the Biomedical Sciences and Translational Medicine graduate program at Cedars-Sinai.
-Her current focus is on the gap junction protein Connexin 43, the role of alternative translation initiation within the coding sequence of mRNA of this protein, and the role of Connexin 43 isoforms in the regulation of electrical coupling in heart and cell cycle progression.
+Irina Epifantseva earned her bachelor of science degree in cell biology from Saint Petersburg State University in Russia.
+Before heading to California, she also completed her master's degree in neuroscience from Uppsala University with a scholarship from a Swedish government organization.
+Epifantseva is currently a PhD candidate in the Cedars-Sinai Graduate Program in Biomedical Science and Translational Medicine.
+Her current focus is on the gap junction protein Connexin 43, the role of alternative translation initiation within the coding sequence of mRNA of this protein and the role of Connexin 43 isoforms in the regulation of electrical coupling in heart and cell cycle progression.

-Hitzeman earned her Bachelor of Science in Statistics from San Francisco State University.
-She is a researcher and the lab manager for both the Shaw and Hong labs.
-Hitzeman will also pursue her Master of Public Health degree in Biostatistics at the University of California, Los Angeles (UCLA) beginning in the 2014-2015 school year.
+Tara Hitzeman earned her Bachelor of Science in statistics from San Francisco State University.
+She is a researcher and the lab manager for both the Shaw Laboratory and Hong Laboratory.
+Hitzeman is also pursuing her master of public health degree in biostatistics at the UCLA.